cropsinsilico/GRN_Model/README.md

 ## Installing the dependencies

-Issue the following commands from the R command prompt:
+Issue the following commands from the R command prompt (make sure you run them one at a time):

 ```
 install.packages("dplyr")